spotfiresoftware/tibco-streaming-samples/web/websocket/websocket-eventflow/src/site/markdown/index.md

 ## Create a WAR file which has web socket endpoint
 See [websocket-war](../../../../websocket-war/src/site/markdown/index.md).
-The WAR provides a GET endpoint which path is **/test**.
+The WAR provides a GET endpoint which path is **http://<webserver-hostname>:<webserver-port-number>/websocket-war/test**.

 <a name="declare-the-war-as-a-dependency"></a>

 ## Create an EventFlow fragment and declare the WAR as a dependency
-In this sample, since the aim is demonstrating how to use , we have a blank sbapp, which is not related with our demo.
-Add the WAR into fragment's pom.xml in the same way as any other maven dependency:
+In this sample, this sample contains [a no-op EventFlow file](../../main/eventflow/com/tibco/ep/samples/web/websocket/eventflow/WebSocket.sbapp),
+that represent a simply runnable Eventflow fragment.
+To use the WAR, just add the WAR into fragment's pom.xml in the same way as any other maven dependency:

 ```xml